I-3-2-11.Referral to the Medical Support Staff (MSS)

 A. When to Refer to MSS

-Medical advice or an interpretation of clinical findings or test results in the medical evidence;
+Medical advice about or an interpretation of clinical findings or test results in the medical evidence;

 Medical advice about conflicts in the medical evidence;

-Medical advice about specific testing, medical advice regarding multiple consultative examination (CE) findings, or medical advice on the type of CE that needs to be requested on remand;
+Medical advice on the type of CE that needs to be requested on remand;

 Medical advice as to whether the severity of the claimant's impairment(s) meets or equals a listing; or